wazo-communication/developers.wazo.io/docs/integrations/embedded-softphone/introduction.md

 displayed_sidebar: softphoneSidebar
 ---

-# Softphone Introduction
+# Embedded Softphone Introduction

 This SDK allows you to easily embed and customize a Wazo Softphone in your application.
-If you have a CRM that requires a click-to-call feature, redirecting the user to the customer information when answering a call, ... this softphone will fit your needs.
+If you have a CRM that requires a click-to-call feature, redirecting the user to the customer information when answering a call, ... this embedded softphone will fit your needs.

-To be able to integrate Wazo softphone in any web page, you can add :
+To be able to integrate the embedded softphone in any web page, you can add :

 ```ts
 import { softphone } from '@wazo/euc-plugins-sdk';